WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 \pagebreakNum

 > ##### Extended spell list
 > This list holds spells that are not in line with the Warcraft fantasy for mages, but a Dungeon Master could still allow a mage to learn.
 Many of these spells deal with necromancy or demonology, both of which are forbidden by most conclaves of magi.
-Others are powerful Wizard with no real equivalent in the Warcraft universe.
+Others are powerful Wizard spells with no real equivalent in the Warcraft universe.
 > <br/>
 > <br/>
 >##### Cantrips (0 Level)